malintha/engr-321/README.md

-## This repo containss lecture materials on,
+## This repo contains lecture materials on,

 - An introduction to dynamical systems in robotics
 - Linear dynamical systems - part (1)
 - Linear dynamical systems - part (2)
 - Linear quadratic regulator.

-## The differential dynamics assignment focuses on,
+## The differential driven dynamics assignment focuses on,
-- deriving a differential driven robot dynamical model,
+- deriving a differential driven robot dynamical model by completing a partial proof,
 - simulating the dynamical model using python and by solving differential equations.

 ## The LQR assignment focuses on,